microsoft/WhatTheHack/000-HowToHack/WTH-HowToAuthorAHack.md

 The "Hack Description" shall be the README.md that lives in the root of your hack's top level folder.

-The "Hack Description" must includes the following:
+The "Hack Description" must include the following:

 ### Hack Title